-We are now however offering Delivery & Takeaway options on a variety of our Coffee Shop Menu homemade items including cakes, quiche, Afternoon Tea and Treat Boxes, as well as a selection of fresh & dry goods from our Food Shop.
+We also continue to offer Delivery & Takeaway options on a variety of our Coffee Shop Menu homemade items including cakes, quiche, drinks, Afternoon Tea & Treat Boxes, as well as a selection of fresh & dry goods from our Food Shop.
 We also now have an alcohol licence and offer a variety of wines, ciders, beers and more!

-See Menu here - Local delivery is FREE!
+See Menus here - Local delivery is FREE!

 Call us to check what is in stock & to place your order.